-For those who only know me as “Creative Gifts” or “Gift Basket Network,” my name is Joyce Reid and I live in Flagstaff, Arizona (not the desert part of the state but in the mountains at 7000 feet with pine trees and winter snow.
-Seventy-nine years ago today, my mother gave birth to me at the Pensacola Maternity Hospital.
+For those who only know me as “Creative Gifts” or “Gift Basket Network,” my name is Joyce Reid and I live in Flagstaff, Arizona (not the desert part of the state but in the mountains at 7000 feet with pine trees and winter snow.)
+Eighty one years ago today, my mother gave birth to me at the Pensacola Maternity Hospital.
 A lot has happened along the way and I’ve learned many things, some of which I would like to share with you.

 - The most important things in life are people — both family and friends.
 You never know how long you will have them so spend as much time with them as possible.
 Look over the things that annoy you about them and appreciate the things that you love.